When Is A Set Linearly Independent

 Imagine you're building a structure out of LEGO bricks.
 Each brick represents a vector, and combining bricks represents a linear combination.
 A set of LEGO bricks is linearly independent if you can't create one particular brick just by combining the others in different ways.
 Each brick serves a unique, essential role in the structure.

 In the world of mathematics, a vector space is a collection of objects, called vectors, which can be added together and multiplied ("scaled") by numbers, called scalars.
-Vector spaces provide an abstract framework for representing and manipulating many different kinds of mathematical objects.
+That said, vector spaces provide an abstract framework for representing and manipulating many different kinds of mathematical objects.
 Linear independence is a property of sets of vectors within these spaces, defining how the vectors relate to each other.

 A set of vectors {v₁, v₂, ..., vₙ} in a vector space V is said to be linearly independent if the only solution to the equation